 Competence Centers for Excellent Technologies (COMET) are funding initiatives supported by the Austrian Research Promotion Agency (FFG) to enable and support collaborations between industry and academic institutions.
 The objective of the “K-Project” line is to initiate high-quality research in science-industry cooperation with a medium-term perspective and a clearly defined subject having the potential for further improvement.

 The COMET – K-Project CC FLOW is an international consortium currently consisting of three scientific and 13 industrial partners with an initial four year funding phase (7/2017-6/2021, project volume ~4.7 Mio €).
 The realization of the K-project provides funding for 3 Postdocs, 8 PhD students and >10 MSc students (per year).
-Prof. C. Oliver Kappe (University of Graz) will be the Scientific Director of CC FLOW with the Research Center Pharmaceutical Engineering (RCPE) in Graz acting as the Consortium Leader.
+Prof. C. Oliver Kappe (University of Graz) is the Scientific Director of CC FLOW with the Research Center Pharmaceutical Engineering (RCPE) in Graz acting as the Consortium Leader.